muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 as the binary MUON.

-However, it is expected that normal use cases for the binary MUON will use the actual octets and not `\NN` because in general that is necessary to reap a key benefit of using binary MUON over text MUON, its compactness.
+However, it is expected that normal use cases for the binary MUON will use the actual octets and not `\HH` because in general that is necessary to reap a key benefit of using binary MUON over text MUON, its compactness.

 Examples: